The vast majority of GP practices offer online services to their patients.

 In addition, this is subject to appropriate safeguards which are summarised in the British Medical Association’s (BMA) guidance and more detail is available in the Royal College of General Practitioners (RCGP) guide.

 The BMA, local medical committees (LMCs) and NHS England are keen that GP practices continue to actively promote online services and benefit from the increased efficiencies and improved patient satisfaction these services bring.
 Online services are offered in addition to the traditional telephone and face-to-face interactions.
 Patients will be able to choose the route they prefer.

 Commitments for 2016/17

-For the GMS/PMS regulations 2016/17 and APMS regulations, the BMA and NHS England have made a joint commitment to encourage practices to register a minimum of 10% of their patients for at least one online service by 31 March 2017.
-This is being closely monitored as negotiations for 2017/18 progress.
+For the GMS/PMS regulations 2016/17 and APMS regulations, the BMA and NHS England made a joint commitment to encourage practices to register a minimum of 10 per cent of their patients for at least one online service by 31 March 2017.

-Practices also need to provide patients with online access to clinical correspondence such as discharge summaries, outpatient appointment letters and referral letters, unless it may cause harm to the patient or contains reference to third parties.
-Practices will have to make available only those letters received from a chosen date, which will be no later than 31 March 2017.
+Practices were also required to provide patients with online access to clinical correspondence such as discharge summaries, outpatient appointment letters and referral letters, unless it may cause harm to the patient or contains reference to third parties.
+Practices must make available only those letters received from a chosen date, which must be no later than 31 March 2017.